Anz1x/TCP-Server/README.md

 If you are running server.py on this host then run client.py on a different machine like a VM or another device

-MAKE SURE TO TYPE python3 TO RUN IT OTHERWISE YOU WON'T RECEIVE ANY MESSAGES
+MAKE SURE TO TYPE python3 AND NOT py OR python TO RUN IT OTHERWISE YOU WON'T RECEIVE ANY MESSAGES